DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-evidence.md

 previous_path: "/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-learning-outcomes"
 ---

-## Learning involves a lasting change in pupils’ capabilities or understanding
+## Learning involves a lasting change in pupils' capabilities or understanding

 If a tree falls in the woods and nobody is around to hear it, did it happen?